Honorable Tommy Dunn

 Biography: Ms. Croegaert, a native of Illinois, has served as Clerk to Council since January 2018.
 She and her husband Shane are the proud parents of three children.

 Education: Associate of Applied Science, Business Administration, Forrest College

 Contact: (864) 260-1036 or Email

 Biography: Lifelong resident of Anderson County.
-Graduated Pendleton High School.
-Married to wife Abby with four children.
+Graduated T. L. Hanna High School.
+Married to wife Courtland (also a lifelong resident of Anderson County) with two children.

-Education: Received his BS from Clemson University in Management and Accounting with emphasis in International Studies.
+Education: Received his BS from Clemson University in Financial Management with a Real Estate Concentration and Minor in Accounting.